Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 size** (tier-2 over the *original* pre-NegativeUNL size).
 No node-local observation may grow or shrink that denominator `N`.
 This is load-bearing for tier-2 equivocation-uniqueness (`2t − N > f`).
+`featureConsensusEntropy` and `featureNegativeUNLActiveViewCap` are independent amendments; source does not enforce an activation dependency.
+On a network that uses NegativeUNL, the rollout prerequisite is to activate `featureNegativeUNLActiveViewCap` no later than CE, so producer-side disable voting and this consumer use the same parent-ledger UNLReport cap denominator.
-`featureNegativeUNLActiveViewCap` should be active before or with CE on networks that use NegativeUNL: it makes producer-side nUNL disable voting use the same parent-ledger UNLReport denominator that this invariant relies on.
-The consumer-side active-view builder still caps raw ledger NegativeUNL subtraction defensively against `originalViewSize`.
+The consumer-side active-view builder still caps raw ledger NegativeUNL subtraction defensively against `originalViewSize` even when rollout ordering is misconfigured.
 *Enforced:* `quorumThreshold` / `tier2Threshold` over `activeValidatorView`; the alignment-counting universe is filtered to the active view; amended `NegativeUNLVote` uses the same UNLReport active count for its disable cap when